PIRLS 2021 Fact Sheet

 digitalPIRLS and paperPIRLS

-• Have the same content organized into 18 passages with accompanying questions (item blocks), with half of the passages assessing reading for literary experience and half assessing reading to acquire and use information
+• Had the same content organized into 18 passages with accompanying questions (item blocks), with half of the passages assessing reading for literary experience and half assessing reading to acquire and use information.

-• Include 18 passages arranged into 18 booklets of two passages each (each booklet with one passage assessing reading for literary experience and one passage assessing reading to acquire and use information)
+• Included 18 passages arranged into 18 booklets of two passages each (each booklet with one passage assessing reading for literary experience and one passage assessing reading to acquire and use information).

-• There are three levels of item block difficulty (difficult, medium, and easy).
+• There were three levels of item block difficulty (difficult, medium, and easy).

-• The 18 booklets are divided into two levels of booklet difficulty:
+• The 18 booklets were divided into two levels of booklet difficulty:

 • Nine more difficult booklets (including two difficult passages or one medium and one difficult passage)